popey/buds/README.md

  * Compresses backup
  * Captures a list of installed clicks, for re-installation during device restoration
  * Uses device name and serial number in backup name, useful if you have multiple devices being backed up
+ * Uses sudo to ensure all files in /home/phablet are backed up, no matter who owns them

 ## Pre-requisites